17thshard/sanderson-notifications/README.md

 The `discordWebhook` item is mandatory and must be the ID (i.e. channel ID + token) of a Discord webhook.
 Simply use the value after `https://discord.com/api/webhooks/` from the webhook URL Discord provides you with.

+The `discordMentions` item can optionally be specified to have all webhook messages contain mentions for the listed roles and users. _Note that in general no additional mentions will be parsed from messages, including `@everyone`._

 The `shared` section defines configuration values that are used across all connectors using a plugin.
 Keys in the map must be a plugin ID.
 The shared config object is simply merged into any connector-specific one.
 Connector configs always